OPTICS Lab (光基協同計算實驗室)

 The Hong Kong University of Science and Technology

 Fax: +852 2358-1485

 In 2007, Prof. Xu joined the Department of Electronic and Computer Engineering in Hong Kong University of Science and Technology.
-He established Mobile Computing System Lab and Xilinx-HKUST Joint Lab.
-He currently serves as an Associate Editor of ACM Transactions on Embedded Computing Systems and IEEE Transactions on Very Large Scale Integration (VLSI) Systems.
-He served on the steering committees, organizing committees, and technical program committees of many international conferences, including ICCAD, CASES, ISVLSI, ICCD, VLSI, EMSOFT, CODES+ISSS, VLSI-SoC, ICESS, RTCSA, NOCS, ASP-DAC, etc.
+He established Big Data System Lab, Xilinx-HKUST Joint Lab, and OPTICS (Optical/Photonic Technology for Interconnected Computing System) Lab.
+He currently serves as the Associate Editor for IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, Associate Editor for IEEE Transactions on Very Large Scale Integration Systems, and Area Editor of Hardware and Architecture Design for ACM Transactions on Embedded Computing Systems.
+He served on the steering committees, organizing committees, and technical program committees of many international conferences, including DAC, DATE, ICCAD, CASES, ICCD, CODES+ISSS, NOCS, HiPEAC, ASP-DAC, etc.

-Prof. Xu is an ACM Distinguished Speaker and a Distinguished Visitor of IEEE Computer Society.
-He authored or coauthored more than 70 book chapters and papers in peer-reviewed journals and international conferences.
+Prof. Xu was an IEEE Distinguished Lecturer and an ACM Distinguished Speaker.
+He authored or coauthored more than 100 book chapters and papers in peer-reviewed journals and international conferences.
 He and his students received Best Paper Award from IEEE Computer Society Annual Symposium on VLSI in 2009, and Best Poster Award from AMD Technical Forum and Exhibition in 2010.
 He coauthored a book titled Algorithms, Architecture and System-on-Chip Design for Wireless Applications (Cambridge University Press).